 An item of property, plant and equipment and any significant part initially recognized is derecognized upon disposal or when no future economic benefits are expected from its use or disposal.
-Any gain or loss arising on de-recognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the statement of comprehensive income when the asset is derecognized.
+Any gain or loss arising on de-recognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the statement of comprehensive (loss)/income when the asset is derecognized.

-Major Maintenance of the plant including replacement spares and labour costs, is capitalized and amortized on a straight-line basis over nine (9) to sixteen (16) years.
+Major Maintenance of the plant including replacement spares and labour costs, is capitalized and amortized on a straight-line basis over three (3) to six (6) years.